andreadelorenzis/app_ai_finance_project/README.md

 The notebooks should be run in the following order to ensure dependencies are met:

-1. **Data Preparation Notebooks**
-   If not already done, run the data preparation scripts to generate all necessary feature and relation files.
+1. **Data Preparation Notebooks** : if not already done, run the data preparation scripts to generate all necessary feature and relation files.

-2. **Models Training Notebooks**
-   Run this notebooks to train the models.
+2. **Models Training Notebooks**: run this notebooks to train the models.
 The most crucial output is the sequential embedding file (e.g., `NASDAQ_rank_lstm_seq-16_unit-64_2.csv.npy`), which is required by the ReRaLSTM model (if not already downloaded like mentioned above).

-3. **Experimental Evaluation Notebooks**
-   After models are trained, run this notebook to load them and visualize the backtesting performance and summary plots.
+3. **Experimental Evaluation Notebooks** : after models are trained, run this notebook to load them and visualize the backtesting performance and summary plots.

 ## Key Findings